StoryMY/StoryMY.github.io/_pages/about.md

 Services
 ------
-I have served as a reviewer of ICCV, ICIG, CICAI.
+I have served as a reviewer of CVPR, ICCV, ECCV, ICIG, CICAI.